rileyduke/venture.capitalist/README.md

 - Anything is purchased (manager, business, upgrade)
 - Data is loaded from the seed JSON file

+#### LocalStorage

+Storing the businesses with timestamps as opposed to continually running the server allows the user to even make money when their computer is turned off.
+It also makes deploying or running the game headache free as the user only needs to have npm installed to run it.

 ### Seed Data

 Seed data is stored in the `src/static/json` folder.
 On the first run of the game, or any run where the data in the seed file does not exist in `LocalStorage`, seed data is retreived and stored in `LocalStorage`.